Explore the Northern Isles on a week of spectacular easy coastal walking and sightseeing

 We have one final day on Shetland before the ferry leaves to take us back to Aberdeen at 7pm, arriving at 7am the next day.

 We’ll use this day to further explore the islands, perhaps some final visits to ancient sites or a walk along the coast.

 We’ll be based out of hostels on both Orkney and Shetland.
 Two nights’ accommodation will be aboard the ferries.
 Bedding is provided but please bring a towel.

-There are three major ferry journeys during this holiday.
+There are three major ferry journeys during this holiday (all included in the cost).
 Please see below to see what facilities you have for relaxation on these journeys.
 All ferries have a restaurant, bar and small shop.

 What’s Included / Not Included: